 I have redone the instructions to include a test of the glovebox slot before doing the long procedure so that people don't get into a situation where they erase all the old fobs and then find that the slot doesn't work and they can't add new fobs back to the system.
-I also would recommend that you attach a battery tender to the car if you have one as a low battery can cause all kinds of crazy behavior from the car.
+I also would recommend that you attach a battery tender or charger to the car if you have one as a low battery can cause all kinds of crazy behavior from the car.
 This is especially important when doing the long procedure as it takes 30 minutes.
 Also, it is a good idea to disable the autolock feature if you have enabled it because it is a pain to have the car lock itself on you while doing this procedure and then have the horn honk when you open the door.
 Please keep in mind that cars made for export to Canada can only do the short procedure, the long must be done by a dealer.
 Cars made for export to Europe cannot do either long or short procedure, they must be programmed by a dealer.
 I believe this is the case for cars destined for the GCC countries also, but would like to hear from an owner there to confirm it.

 Since the glovebox slot is something that most C6 owners never have used, they would normally be unaware that it is not working and may have never worked since the car was made.
 This is unique in the car because almost all the other systems in the car have been used at least once by the owner so as to know if they work.
 The metal key in the trunk lock would be another area that should be tested by the owner.

 The glovebox slot has no electrical plug in it.
 There is no direct, wired connection to the fob...it is simply a place that holds the fob right next to what is basically an antenna.
 The end of the fob that holds the keyring must face outwards and the fob buttons must face to the passenger side.

 Here are the instructions including the long, short and the test procedure for the slot.